 Simple English definitions for legal terms

-Read a random definition: life expectancy
+Read a random definition: confusion of titles

 The Madrid Registration of Marks Treaty, also known as the Madrid Agreement, is a system for registering trademarks internationally.
 It was created in 1890 and allows a mark registered in one treaty nation to receive equal protection in all signatory nations.
 This helps prevent false indications of geographic source and allows member nations to seize falsely marked imported goods.
 The United States ratified the treaty in 2002.